felixbrock/lemon-agent/README.md

 ## Traceability

-To allow you to gain full transparency on how your model interacted with your Lemon AI tools to solve the given task, we are writing all decisions made, tools used and operations performed to a local output.log file.
+To allow you to gain full transparency on how your model interacted with your Lemon AI tools to solve the given task, we are writing all decisions made, tools used and operations performed to a local lemonai.log file.
+Every time your LLM agent is interacting with the Lemon AI tool stack a corresponding log entry is created.

 ```log
 2023-06-26T11:50:27.708785+0100 - b5f91c59-8487-45c2-800a-156eac0c7dae - HackerNews: Get User